-To mark International Year of the Salmon, the ‘Wild Salmon Watch’ initiative aims to encourage young people and families to try to spot a wild Atlantic salmon during the October school holidays.
+The ‘Wild Salmon Watch’ initiative aims to encourage young people and families to try to spot a wild Atlantic salmon during the October school holidays.
+Did you know that salmon can jump waterfalls up to 4m in height?

-Salmon leaping at Buchanty Spout on the River Almond, Tayside, early October, 2018
+Salmon leaping at Buchanty Spout on the River Almond, Tayside.

 Healthy Wild Atlantic salmon populations contribute to the culture, society and economy of Scotland.
 These fish are renowned for their epic ocean migrations and for their ability to leap up large waterfalls.
 Scotland has several possible locations where you may have a chance to view one of nature’s spectacles, Salmo salar “the leaper” jumping upstream on the final stage of its spawning migration.

-Wild salmon can be seen from late summer onwards.
-Autumn is usually the best time to see the fish leaping.
-The focus for this event is the October school holidays in Scotland.
-Your best chance to see salmon leaping is when rivers begin to drop and clear after heavy rain.
+Autumn is usually the best time to see the fish leaping with the focus for this event being the October school holiday period.
+Your best chance to see salmon leaping is when rivers drop and clear after rainfall.
 Levels can be viewed on the SEPA River Levels Page.

 Find out where you might spot a leaping wild Atlantic salmon: (click on the locations to view further info)